IDAS-Durham/JUNE/README.md

 # Data

-The IDAS gitlab repo is used for storing all data files associated with JUNE covid modelling project.
+The [IDAS gitlab](https://idas-gitlab.dur.scotgrid.ac.uk) [data repo](https://idas-gitlab.dur.scotgrid.ac.uk/JUNE/data) is used for storing all data files associated with JUNE covid modelling project.
 The repo makes use of git-lfs which works in a very similar way to regular git versioning but requires a few more steps.

 **ATTENTION:** Please read the instructions below before doing anything with this repository.

 **Note** Currently all files in the data directory will be tracked (the line `**` in the `.gitattributes` file does this).
 This means that all new files in the data folder should be tracked recursively, but this needs testing.

 ## Instructions

+Before going any further, make a clean `JUNE/data/` folder to ensure nothing is overwritten.

+To make data changes you must be in the `JUNE/data` foler which will have it's own git history separate from this one.

 Large files are handled by git-lfs.
 First, git-lfs must be set up locally on your computer, please download it [here](https://git-lfs.github.com)